taytorious/resource-tester/README.md

 In this case, we are comparing the performance of a page loading a resource (global.js) sync vs async.
 The first graph shows us that DOM interactive is much more consistent when global.js is loaded async.
 The second graph shows us performance metrics specific to global.js.

-##What can these scripts measure:

-* page load time testing
-* size and number of resources retrieved for URL call
-* load time for each resource

 ##Quick Start